awsdocs/amazon-vpc-user-guide/doc_source/verify-domains.md

 Service providers can specify a private DNS name for a new endpoint service, or an existing endpoint service\.
 To use a private DNS name, enable the feature, and then specify a private DNS name\.
 Before consumers can use the private DNS name, you must verify that you have control of the domain/subdomain\.
 You can initiate domain ownership verification using the Amazon VPC Console or API\.
 After the domain ownership verification completes, consumers access the endpoint by using the private DNS name\.

 **Note**
 In order to verify the domain, you need to have a public hosted name, or a public DNS provider\.
+Private DNS names are not supported for endpoint services that you create for Gateway Load Balancer endpoints\.

 The high\-level procedure is as follows:

 1. Add a private DNS name\.
-For more information, see [Creating a VPC endpoint service configuration](create-endpoint-service.md) or [Modifying an existing endpoint service private DNS name](modify-vpc-endpoint-service-dns-name.md)\.
+For more information, see [Creating a VPC endpoint service configuration for interface endpoints](create-endpoint-service.md) or [Modifying an existing endpoint service private DNS name](modify-vpc-endpoint-service-dns-name.md)\.

 1. Note the **Domain verification value** and **Domain verification name** that you need for the DNS server records\.
 For more information, see [Viewing endpoint service private DNS name configuration](view-vpc-endpoint-service-dns-name.md)\.